 Students who think that they may need accommodations because of a disability are encouraged to meet with me privately early in the semester.
 Students should also contact the Center for Students with Disabilities as soon as possible to verify their eligibility for reasonable accommodations.
 For more information, please go to http://www.csd.uconn.edu/.

 We also recommend that you include syllabus language that explains your expectations for revision, your late draft and paper policy, and your grading criteria.

 According to the General Education Oversight Committee of the Faculty Senate, “W courses normally will be taught by University of Connecticut faculty.
 When that is not possible, then qualified graduate students may be used to assist faculty in 2000+level W courses or, with faculty supervision, to teach a 1000-level W course.
 All new instructors of W courses will be provided with a W course orientation.
 This orientation will be required of all teaching assistants assigned to assist in a 2000+level or to instruct a 1000-level W course.”

 The University Writing Center offers this W orientation each August and January, right before the semester begins.
 Registration forms for these orientations will be posted online well in advance of each orientation.
-To view the agenda for the W Teaching Orientation, please click here.
+To register for the W Teaching Orientation, please click here.